-Utilising free trials when it comes to purchasing any form of software application can be crucial in your decision-making process, particularly when it comes to choosing the right Asset Management Software for your business.
-In this guide to using free trails, we’ll cover:
+Utilising free trials when it comes to purchasing software can be crucial in your decision-making process, particularly when it comes to choosing the right Asset Management Software for your business.

 The tendency to try out free trials at the start is completely understandable.
 In most cases, free trials just give an idea of the interface or usability, which can be easily understood by looking at product demos or product images.

-The pitfall of trying out software early in the process is you may miss the overall impact of your software choice and focus purely on user level requirements.
-Just FYI – there are three types of requirements; business, user-level and technical.
-(Read our article to map your asset management software requirements).
-There is a risk that you may bypass business and technical requirements completely.
+The pitfall of trying out software early in the process is you may miss the overall impact of your software choice and focus purely on user-level requirements.
+There are three types of requirements;

 It is highly recommended to map out and quantify your requirements first; this will set the scene for the necessary management/budgetary approvals.
 (Otherwise, the whole exercise can become a loosely managed purchasing decision; somebody’s neck is always on the line…)